 Israel’s military did not respond to these reports, but senior officials have previously vowed to eliminate Hamas leadership in response to the group’s October 7 attack on Israel.
 Israel did confirm a strike in Beirut, killing Hezbollah’s top military commander, Fu’ad Shukr, escalating confrontations that began on October 8.

 Haniyeh would be the second senior Hamas leader killed since Israel’s war in Gaza began.
 The group previously lost Saleh Al Arouri, deputy head of its political bureau, in an Israeli airstrike in Beirut.
-However, Hamas has endured the deaths of other key leaders, including co-founders Sheikh Ahmed Yassin and Abdel Aziz Rantisi in 2004.
+However, the group has stood the loss of other leaders such as the co-founder Sheikh Ahmed Yassin and Abdel Aziz Rantisi in the same year.

-CNN Political and Foreign Policy Analyst Barak Ravid indicated that while Haniyeh was not militarily significant, his death could influence ongoing negotiations.
+CNN Political and Foreign Policy Analyst Barak Ravid said Haniyeh was not militarily powerful but his assassination could impact other negotiations.
 The Islamic Revolutionary Guard Corps is investigating Haniyeh’s death and will announce results later.

 Who is Ismail Haniyeh?

 Ismail Haniyeh, 62, born in a refugee camp near Gaza City, joined Hamas in the late 1980s.
 Rising through the ranks, he became chief of the group by 2017 and was designated a “specially designated global terrorist” by the United States.
-He participated in peace talks and met with global leaders, including the Emir of Qatar and Chinese diplomats.
 Despite losing three sons and four grandchildren to Israeli airstrikes in April, Haniyeh maintained that Hamas would not back down on its demands in ceasefire and hostage talks.

 This is a developing story and will be updated.